Discover Your Yard’s True Potential

 Doug Tallamy

-Best-selling author, pioneering scientist on rewilding American yards, and founder of Homegrown National Park
+Best-selling author, pioneering scientist on rewilding American yards, and co-founder of Homegrown National Park

 A man with a contemplative expression, wearing a wide-brimmed hat and a plaid shirt, outdoors near trees.

 The Wildr Score is more than a quiz — it’s rooted in real ecological science.
-Our methods have been refined through fieldwork in backyards, schools, and preserves, and guided by ecologists, rewilding experts, and restoration designers.
+Our methods have been refined through fieldwork in backyards, schools, preserves, and corporate campuses, and guided by ecologists, rewilding experts, and restoration designers.

-Wildr draws on trusted sources like EPA ecoregion maps, US Forest Service forest tools, native plant databases, and regional wildlife indicators.
+Wildr draws on trusted sources like EPA ecoregion maps, US Forest Service forest tools, native plant databases, ecological restoration literature, and regional wildlife indicators.

 Your score reflects four key components:

-• Ecosystem services — how your yard helps clean the air, cool summer heat, and protect water
+• Ecosystem services — how your yard helps clean the air, cool summer heat, and absorb stormwater

-• Biodiversity and wildlife presence — the pollinators, birds, and other species you see (your iNaturalist observations can even count here!)
+• Biodiversity and wildlife presence — the abundance of pollinators, including birds and insects, that live or pass through your land.
+Your iNaturalist observations can even count here!

-• Yard management practices — choices like mowing, pesticides, and outdoor lights that affect life every day
+• Yard management practices — your choices about yard clean up, using pesticides, and keeping on or off your outdoor lights all affect your property's nature every day

 In your final score, biodiversity counts most — because the truest sign of a healthy yard is the life it supports: the birdsong in the morning, the butterflies on your flowers, the sense of a yard buzzing with activity.